uehlingeric/InstructorGPAVisualizer/ReadMe.md

 - `dist.c` and `dist.h` contain the implementation of the data structures and related functions.
 - `main.c` contains the main function, which reads input files, performs the calculations, and writes the output.
-- The `CSVSorter` folder contains a Java program for preprocessing the GradeDistribution.csv file.
+- The `CSVSorter` folder contains a C program for preprocessing the GradeDistribution.csv file.

 ## Author